nvmwill/nexmo-developer/_documentation/en/bulk/code-snippets/before-you-begin.md

 WhatsApp | If you want to use WhatsApp you will need a WhatsApp number linked to your account.
 This can be done via Embedded sign up on the dashboard [External Accounts Page](https://dashboard.nexmo.com/messages/social-channels), or via the manual onboarding process.
 Facebook Messenger | If you wish to use Facebook Messenger, you will need a Facebook Messenger account set up and you will need your messenger ID.
 Once you link your Facebook account and select your business page in the [External Accounts Page](https://dashboard.nexmo.com/messages/social-channels), you will see your Facebook ID listed.

-> For more detailed instructions, see the guide on [How to Configure Your Dashboard Account](/bulk/guides/configure-dashboard-account).
+> For more detailed instructions and to ensure your account is configured correctly, see the guide on [How to Configure Your Dashboard Account](/bulk/guides/configure-dashboard-account).